kheller18/data-structures-algorithms/questions/CSS.md

 15. What are the differences between adaptive design and responsive design?
   ![adaptive vs responsive design](../images/css/adaptive_responsive_design.png)

 16. How are the CSS selectors matched against the elements by the browser?
       + The order of matching selectors goes from right to left of the selector expression.
 The elements in the DOM are filtered by browsers based on the key selectors and are then traversed up to the parent elements for determining the matches.
 The speed of determining the elements depends on the length of the chain of selectors.
 Consider an example:
       + ```
         p span {
             color: black;
         }
        ```
       ![css selectors](../images/css/selectors_css.png)
       + Here, the browser first finds all `span` elements in the DOM and then it traverses to each of its parent elements to check if they are the paragraph `p` elements.
       + Once the browser finds all matching `span` tags having paragraph elements as parent and applies the color of black to the content, the matching process is stopped.

 17. How is border-box different from content-box?
-    + `content-box` is the default value box-sizing property.
+    + `content-box`: the default value box-sizing property.
 The height and the width properties consist only of the content by excluding the border and padding.
 Consider an example as shown:
      + ```
         div {
             width:300px;